 The key is they shouldn’t be projects with people relying on you or tight time frames.
 They should be creative and fun projects you can chip away at during days and weeks when you are getting enough sleep and your baby is happy and healthy.

 Maternity leave is the perfect time to get a bit introspective and think about where you want the business to head in the future.
-For this reason you might want to check out some of these business planning tools from Leonie Dawson and Karen Gunton to slowly work on when inspiration strikes.
+For this reason, you might want to source some business planning tools to slowly work on when inspiration strikes.

 13. Shit happens

 OK so I am not saying this is going to be easy….in fact it might be the hardest thing you ever do.
 But if you follow some of these tips you can make it a more planned, calm and organised time and give yourself a real chance of taking some time to bond with your baby.
 I’ll keep you posted on how I go…..